Now enrolling for Fall 2026 — join the waitlist for priority access.

 Why standing up matters.

-Cognitive science has a quiet consensus: kids who can move while thinking learn faster than kids forced to sit still.
+Cognitive science has a quiet consensus: students who can move while thinking learn faster than students forced to sit still.
 We don't fight it.
 We build it in.
 Pacing the room, working at the wall, kinesthetic warm-ups before hard work.
-Movement isn't a break from learning, it's how a lot of kids learn best.
+Movement isn't a break from learning, it's how a lot of children learn best.

 This is not an accommodation.
 It's the default for every class.